-If you are having a problem with wildlife in your Portsmouth home, your best option is to hire a company that specializes in New Hampshire wildlife removal only.
+If you have a problem with wildlife in your Portsmouth home, your best option is to hire a company that specializes in Virginia wildlife removal only.
 This is a specialty business, and regular pest control companies do not use the proper techniques to solve animal problems.
 I have spent many years reviewing Virginia and Portsmouth, and I recommend the following:

-NOTE: If you have a dog or cat problem, call Rockingham County Animal Services: (757) 397-6004
+NOTE: If you have a dog or cat problem, call Norfolk County Animal Services: (757) 397-6004

 ACS Wildlife Removal specializes primarily in removing animals from attics of homes and buildings - this includes squirrels in attics, raccoons, and rats or mice in homes.
 Virginia also has a documented problem with

-bats in buildings, and Animal Damage Control is specially trained in bat removal.
+bats in buildings, and ACS Wildlife Removal is specially trained in bat removal.
 They also perform general wildlife trapping services, such as the capture and removal of skunks or opossums on the

 property.
 Call 757-777-9824 to discuss your critter problem and schedule a same-day or next-day appointment.
 Click here to learn more about what prices we charge in 2020.

 When hiring a company to solve your wild animal problem, you want these features:

-Animal Damage Control is a full-service Portsmouth wildlife removal company.
+ACS Wildlife Removal is a full-service Portsmouth wildlife removal company.
 This is very different from a regular Portsmouth pest control company.
 The pest control companies spray poison to kill insects.
 This is not at all

 similar to wildlife removal.
-Animal Damage Control performs a full inspection of the home or property, and determines why the animal(s) are there, and if inside a building, how the animals got inside.
+ACS Wildlife Removal performs a full inspection of the home or property, and determines why the animal(s) are there, and if inside a building, how the animals got inside.
 All

 animals (including rodents) are trapped and removed, or if possible, removed from the building using special exclusion devices.
 Once the animals are gone, preventative repairs are essential, and